att/netarbiter/sds/ceph-docker/examples/helm/README.md

 kubectl replace -f relax-rbac-k8s1.8.yaml
 # Note: for Kubernetes 1.7, use relax-rbac-k8s1.7.yaml instead.
 ```
-You need to have the K8s nodes setup to access the cluster network, and `/etc/resolv.conf` would be similar to the following:
+You need to have the K8s nodes setup to access the cluster network, and `/etc/resolv.conf` would be similar to the following [4]:
 ```
 $ cat /etc/resolv.conf
 nameserver 10.96.0.10           # K8s DNS IP